dimsav/elasticsearch-reference/README.md

 ## Retrieving documents

-To get a document by its id, we use the `GET` verb:
+To get a document by its id, we use the `GET` verb.
+[See more](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/get-doc.html)

 ```
 GET /{index}/{type}/{id}